cilium/design-cfps/cilium/CFP-43295-cilium-network-driver-dra.md

 ```

 Note that an operator can also create `CiliumNetworkDriverNodeConfig` matching
 for each of the nodes manually and skip the cilium-operator config selection.
+To target a node, deploy a `CiliumNetworkDriverNodeConfig` named after the
+node's hostname.

 #### Agent configuration